spk121/potato-make/README.md

 signaled.

-`silent-compose` (aka `~@`) is like string-compose, but, it does not print the resulting string to the output port, except in verbose mode.
+`silent-compose` (aka `~@`) is like string-compose, but, it does not print the resulting string to the output port, except with verbose output.

 `always-execute-compose` (aka `~+`) is like compose, but, it forces the line to always be executed, even if the `--no-execution` option